kagenocookie/ReachForGodot/README.md

 - Create a fresh godot project anywhere
 - Clone or download the `addons/ReachForGodot` folder into it (the file should stay in the same relative folder; the other files in this project are not needed)
 - Next, you need to Build the project with the hammer icon in the top right; if it's not available, go under menu: Project > Tools > C# > Create C# solution
-    - you may need to modify the default .csproj file for it to compile, adding the following inside a <PropertyGroup> entry (or copying the whole csproj contents from this repository):
+    - you may need to modify the default .csproj file for it to compile, adding the following inside a `<PropertyGroup>` entry (or copying the [csproj file contents from here](https://github.com/kagenocookie/ReachForGodot/tree/master/.gdignore/docs/example.csproj)):
         ```xml
         <Nullable>enable</Nullable>
 	    <AllowUnsafeBlocks>true</AllowUnsafeBlocks>